 No. The truth comes out in spite of them.
 They wish to raise up again that which is fallen, and they wish that we should confide the task to them and their preparatory commission.

-Come *to us,* they cry, and so you will put a stop to a schism which afflicts the Church.
+Come *to us*, they cry, and so you will put a stop to a schism which afflicts the Church.
 You are then the Church in its unity; and apart from you is schism.

 But I do not believe it.
 The language you make us hear is that of Rome.
 I have come to Christ.
 I see no need of

-| I have never read anything more thoroughly similar to the pretensions of Rome than pages 36 and 37 of the &#8220;Report&#8221; of Mr. Merle.
+¦ I have never read anything more thoroughly similar to the pretensions of Rome than pages 36 and 37 of the "Report" of Mr. Merle.

 {223}